mozilla/open-innovation-curriculum/personal-leadership/content.md

 Here, we'll help people familiarize themselves with MBTI personality preferences, and how each of the dimensions influence how people think, behave and work together.

-> **Key Message:** "You have tendencies that are different from others, on a variety of dimensions.
-Understanding and having a model for these will help you lead and work better with others."
+> **Key Message:** You have tendencies that are different from others, on a variety of dimensions.
+Understanding and having a model for these will help you lead and work better with others.

 <i class="fa fa-microphone"></i> Speakers Notes